Critical systems up and running. Time for a deep clean.

 Unfortunately, the Rug Doctor didn’t cure the stink.
 After waiting a couple days to let everything completely dry I went back in and carefully inspected the problem compartments.
 No luck.
 Still smelling mousey.

-My thoughts now turned to more dramatic options.
+My thoughts now turned to more drastic options.
 Maybe our best bet was to remove all the carpet from the floor of the camper and replace the floor with vinyl wood planks.
 We both liked the idea of wood flooring, but neither of us wanted to spend the time and money to rip the guts out of our Casita and replace the floor before we left for the summer.

 I decided that I would take an intermediate step.
 Instead of replacing the whole floor, I would tear out the carpet from the offending storage compartments.
 If that didn’t do the trick we could escalate things later on.